Gojibodev/python-socket-chat/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/chat/LICENSE) file for details
+This project is licensed under the MIT License

 ## Acknowledgments